Larry Blank: Conducting

 Along with Alfred Newman and Glen Roven, Blank was one of the youngest conductors in Broadway history.
-Blank first conducted on Broadway at the age of 22, leading the orchestra as a replacement for Goodtime Charley and several other shows.
-On the recommendation of Don Pippin, he was hired by Michael Bennett and Marvin Hamlisch as Music Director for the International Touring Co. productions of A Chorus Line and They're Playing Our Song.
-Several other productions followed leading to Evita, Sugar Babies, La Cage Aux Folles and The Phantom of the Opera on the West Coast.
+He first conducted on Broadway at the age of 22, leading the orchestra as a replacement conductor for Goodtime Charley and other shows.
+On the recommendation of Donald Pippin, he was hired by Michael Bennett and Marvin Hamlisch as music director for the International Touring Co. productions of A Chorus Line and They're Playing Our Song.
+Several other productions followed, including Evita, Sugar Babies, La Cage Aux Folles, The Phantom of the Opera, Teddy and Alice, Onward Victoria, Copperfield, and Colette.